polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/add-custom-module.md

 For `play` function,
 * We first initialize the winnings for the player to be zero,
 * If the player wins the game, the winnings will be set to the balance in pot,
-* The `PlayResult` event is deposited before the function returns no matter what the winnings is.
+* The `PlayResult` event is deposited before the function returns no matter what the winnings are.

 ```rust
 fn play(origin) -> Result {